AdobeDocs/learning-manager.en/help/migrated/administrators/frequently-asked-questions-for-administrators.md

 You can create reports by following the steps below:

 1. Click Reports on the left pane.
 Report summary page appears.
-1. On the Reports page, click **Add** at the upper-right corner.
+1. On the Reports page, click **[!UICONTROL Add]** at the upper-right corner.

-   **Add report** dialog appears.
+   **[!UICONTROL Add report]** dialog appears.

 1. Fill up all the mandatory fields, and click Save.

 Only Administrators and Managers can create or view reports.
-Refer  [reports feature](/help/migrated/administrators/feature-summary/reports.md) for more information.
+Refer to [reports feature](/help/migrated/administrators/feature-summary/reports.md) for more information.

 +++